APNIC Document identity

 - To accommodate all newly expressed opinions, relevant to the discussions topics at

 - To consider all opinions expressed in a balanced manner, before making the consensus decision.

-- Before an APNIC meeting
+Before an APNIC Conference

 - Monitor mailing list discussions

-- Read submitted proposals
+- Read or review submitted proposals or presentations

 - Liaise with speakers as necessary

 - Coordinate with APNIC Secretariat to publish the SIG forum (or OPM if Policy SIG) agenda

 - should meet with proposal authors before the Open Policy Meeting (OPM)

 - read the author’s slides to familiarise themselves with the proposal details (the SIG Chair(s)